 Eligibility Requirements and General Terms for Tulsa StartUp Series Pitch Competitions:

 In order to qualify for the Pitch Series, the applicant must be an Oklahoma resident whose business is based in Oklahoma in the idea or prototype phase or have a business that is less than one year old.
 The one-year clock starts when the LLC or similar entity is formed.
 For social enterprise non-profits, board resolution or approval in board minutes to create the program starts the one-year clock.
 Furthermore, the business must have less than $25,000 in revenue, grants, invested capital or debt.
 Company officers/participant team members must be legal residents of the United States.
 Applicants for the Cyber Security Series do not need to be current Oklahoma residents but should plan to base their business in Tulsa for a twelve month period following the Live Pitch at the Tulsa Cyber Summit.
 Additionally, company officers/participant team members cannot be directors, officers, or employees of the Lobeck Taylor Family Foundation, Riata Center for Entrepreneurship at OSU, Cox Business or Cox Media.
 Immediate family members of each of the above are also disqualified.
-Students who are not employed by the Riata Center for Entrepreneurship at OSU are allowed to compete so long as their work at the Riata Center for Entrepreneurship does not support the Tulsa StartUp Series in any capacity.
+Students who are employed part-time by the Riata Center for Entrepreneurship at OSU are allowed to compete so long as their work at the Riata Center for Entrepreneurship does not support the Tulsa StartUp Series in any capacity.
 Not-for-profit submissions will be accepted so long as the pitch is for an idea utilizing business principles for revenue generation.
 A for-profit business which benefits or donates its proceeds to a registered non-profit is not disqualified under these rules.

 To enter, applicants must fill out an entry form that includes valid contact information and their 60-second video pitch.
 Prior to beginning their pitch, the applicant must read the Tulsa StartUp Series Info and Disclaimer which states “My name is ____, my business is called ____, and this is my pitch for the Tulsa StartUp Series.”